kern-theme/.github/profile/README.md

-# kern the color scheme of the future.
+# Kern the color scheme of the future.